TimuJ/Unilab/Weekly_Reports/24/M4/W1_report.md

 ### Conclusion

-- Changed template for patent completely full attention to it
+- Changed it several times, couple of new ideas

 ## Current week